 (1) Protect the environment, the general public, and workers from unnecessary exposures to ionizing radiation.

 (2) Keep radioactive material secure from unauthorized access or removal.

 (3) Protect the waste and containers from the adverse effects of environmental conditions, including, but not limited to, temperature, humidity, and water.

 (4) Use sound engineering designs and prudent procedural practices to maintain doses to workers and the general public, and radionuclide releases to the environment as low as reasonably achievable.

-(5) The individual storage containers shall be individually inspectable and readily retrievable.
+(5) Ensure the individual storage containers are individually inspectable and readily retrievable.

 (C) The contents of a license application shall provide sufficient information on the AIF, its operators, and the types of waste held, to provide reasonable assurance that the performance objectives will be met.
 As a minimum, the applicant shall do the following:

 (1) Submit a license application pursuant to Chapter 3701:1-40 of the Administrative Code.

 (2) Provide a description of the licensed operating activities requested, including, but not limited to: